 Co-marketing allows SaaS companies to pool their efforts together to achieve a shared goal: engaging with potential buyers in the most cost-effective way possible.

 However, before you can reap the rewards of a successful co-marketing campaign, you first need to identify the right partner (or partners).
-With thousands and thousands of potential companies to choose between, this task sounds far easier than it actually is.
+With thousands of potential companies to choose between, this task sounds far easier than it actually is.

 With that in mind, we've outlined six crucial steps to choosing the right partner to launch a co-marketing campaign.

 For any type of co-marketing to succeed, it's essential that your chosen partner wants to target the exact same audience as your business.

 When I say exact, I really mean exact.
 Your company's target buyers are a relatively small demographic (and if you disagree, it'd be helpful to read up on buyer personas).
 Not only does your partner's target audience have to inhabit the same sector and industry as yours, they also need to have similar interests and problems, and share similar attitudes to solving those problems.

 It's no good looking for a partner company that also targets the B2B sector.
 You need to narrow your focus, and find a partner that targets the same (relatively) small selection of potential buyers - whether that's UK-based venture capitalists, or the sales directors of SMBs in the manufacturing industry.

 Whilst small differences in persona may not seem problematic, even minor problems will be amplified when a co-marketing campaign is in full swing.

 Once you've identified a partner with a shared audience, you need to check that your offerings don't directly conflict.